 I eat a baked potato every night.
 I am wondering, can I bake 3 at a time and keep them in the refrigerator?
-Will they still have the same nutrition as baked daily?
+Will they have the same nutrition of a baked potato made daily?

 They should be fine.
 The only thing I would caution you on, is to know that where you prick them with a fork to release steam can turn black from oxidation and to get the baked potatoes cooled down quickly.
 I would try baking them till mostly done, say 185 degrees F so the skin doesn’t wrinkle quite as much when cooled down.